 A lot of the changes were necessary.
 Expenses had to be reduced.
 And Conan’s lines needed to be eliminated wherever possible.
 Arnold’s acting was weak, and his accent was almost incomprehensible in those days.

 Yet, the result was a great film with very strong themes that couldn’t get made today.
-The A-story was straight forward enough one of, revenge on the man that killed his parents, his village, and enslaved him.
+The A-story was a straightforward enough one of revenge on the man that killed his parents, sacked his village, and enslaved him.
 The B-story was something very unusual.
-Normally a B-story is something like, the protagonist has something he wants versus something he needs, these two things are diametrically opposed, and eventually, he discovers what he needs is more important than the thing he wanted.
+Normally a B-story is something like, the protagonist has something he wants versus something he needs, these two things are diametrically opposed, and eventually, he discovers what he needs is more important than the thing he wants.
 There are lots of variations on how this is resolved but that is the formula.

 It was a hit.
 And so, it was proclaimed that a sequel would have to be made.
 One of the things that Conan had going for it was that neither the studio nor Dino De Laurentius was paying all that much attention to it when it was being made, they had bigger films to worry about.